Thank you! Our expert will call you shortly.

 Introduction

 Located in the lap of the mighty Himalaya, the Sapta Badri is are collection of seven ancient temples dedicated to lord Vishnu, and referred to as the most sacred pilgrimage circuit of India.
-Temples in this Sapta Badri circuit are - Badrinath, Adi Badri, Bhavishya Badri, Yogdhyan Badri, Vriddha Badri, Dhyan Badri, and Aradhya Badri.
+Temples in this sapta Badri circuit are - Badrinath, Adi Badri, Bhavishya Badri, Yogdhyan Badri, Vriddha Badri, Dhyan Badri, Aradhya Badri.
 Except the Badrinath temple, all other temples in this circuit are least known but are very famous and have it's own mythological importance.
 Spread across the remote valleys, serene forests and high-altitude villages, these temples celebrate the various forms of lord vishnu on earth at different parts of the time.

 The word "Badri" is derived from the Badri tree, which is mostly found in the region of Chamoli district and as per the mythology, it is believed that when lord Vishnu was meditating in this region, his consort Maa Laxmi had taken the form of the Badri tree to protect him from all the adversities.
 As per one mythological story, it is also believed that, in future, the mountains of Badrinath and Kedarnath will collapse and both temples will become inaccessible for the devotees.
 Then Bhavishy Badrin will be considered equivalent to the Badrinath temple.
 Interesting right?
 So without wasting time, let's move ahead and take a virtual tour of the Sapta Badri temples.